steveive8/Linear-Algebra/Lec 4 - Factorization into A = LU.md

 ---

+## How expensive is Elimination?

 Can we think together how expensive is elimination?

 How many operations do we do?
 So this is now a kind of new topic which I didn't list as on the program, but here it comes.

-## How many operations on an n by n matrix A
+How many operations on an n by n matrix A?

 I mean, it's a very practical quesition.
 Can we solve systems of order a thousand, in a second or a minute or a week?

+## LU Decomposition (with Row Exchange)

+## Permutations for Row Exchanges